scwatts/hicap/README.md

 functionally distinct regions of the *cap* locus, designated `region I`, `region II`, and `region III`.
 Genes within `region I` (`bexABCD`) and `region III` (`hcsAB`) are associated with membrane transport and post-translation modification.
-The `region II` genes encode serotype specific proteins, with each serotype (a-f) having a distinct set of genes. *cap* loci are often subject to structual changes (e.g. duplication, deletion) making the process of *in silico* typing and characterisation of loci difficult.
+The `region II` genes encode serotype specific proteins, with each serotype (a-f) having a distinct set of genes. *cap* loci are often subject to structural changes (e.g. duplication, deletion) making the process of *in silico* typing and characterisation of loci difficult.

-This tools automates identification of the *cap* locus, describes the structual layout, and performs *in silico* serotyping.
+`hicap` automates identification of the *cap* locus, describes the structural layout, and performs *in silico* serotyping.

 ## Requirements